 Building surveys offered

-With historic homes and listed buildings, no two are the same, which makes a templated survey approach unsuitable.
-Your structural building survey must not only consider the size, age and condition of the property, it should also specifically address its unique building characteristics and methods of construction.
+When it comes to choosing the best survey for your listed building, beware of surveyors who recommend a RICS Building Survey, as this is unlikely to be the right solution for your needs.
+With historic homes, no two are the same, which makes a templated survey approach such as that offered by standard RICS home surveys unsuitable.
+The right structural building survey for your listed building must not only consider the size, age and condition of the property, it should also specifically address its unique building characteristics and methods of construction.

 At H+R, we offer bespoke listed building surveys that are designed around the particularities of the individual building as well as the specific needs of the client.
 As a company, we specialise in historic property surveying, with an interdisciplinary team of building professionals who can handle a diverse portfolio of work including this 18th century barn conversion and this Georgian terraced house.